-'''

---img_filter IMG_FILTER

-end string for images to run on

---channel_axis CHANNEL_AXIS

-axis of image which corresponds to image channels

---z_axis Z_AXIS

-axis of image which corresponds to Z dimension

---chan CHAN

-channel to segment; 0: GRAY, 1: RED, 2: GREEN, 3:

-BLUE.
-Default: 0

---chan2 CHAN2

-nuclear channel (if cyto, optional); 0: NONE, 1: RED,

-2: GREEN, 3: BLUE.
-Default: 0

---invert

-invert grayscale channel

---all_channels

-use all channels in image if using own model and

-images with special channels

-model arguments:

---pretrained_model PRETRAINED_MODEL

-model to use for running or starting training

---unet

-run standard unet instead of cellpose flow output

---nclasses NCLASSES

-if running unet, choose 2 or 3; cellpose always uses 3

-algorithm arguments:

---no_resample

-disable dynamics on full image (makes algorithm faster

-for images with large diameters)

---net_avg

-run 4 networks instead of 1 and average results

-do not interpolate when running dynamics (was default)

---no_interp

---do_3D

-process images as 3D stacks of images (nplanes x nchan

-x Ly x Lx

---diameter DIAMETER

-cell diameter, if 0 will use the diameter of the

-training labels used in the model, or with built-in

-model will estimate diameter for each image

---stitch_threshold STITCH_THRESHOLD

-compute masks in 2D then stitch together masks with

-IoU>0.9 across planes

---fast mode

-now equivalent to --no_resample; make code run faster

-by turning off resampling

---flow_threshold FLOW_THRESHOLD

-flow error threshold, 0 turns off this optional QC

-step.
-Default: 0.4

---cellprob_threshold CELLPROB_THRESHOLD

-cellprob threshold, default is 0, decrease to find

-more and larger masks

---anisotropy ANISOTROPY

-anisotropy of volume in 3D

---exclude_on_edges

-discard masks which touch edges of image

-output arguments:

---save_png

-save masks as png and outlines as text file for ImageJ

-save masks as tif and outlines as text file for ImageJ

---save_tif

-suppress saving of npy

---no_npy

---savedir SAVEDIR

-folder to which segmentation results will be saved

-(defaults to input image directory)

---dir_above

-save output folders adjacent to image folder instead

-of inside it (off by default)

-'''
+input image arguments: -dir DIR folder containing data to run or train on. -look\one\level\down run processing on all subdirectories of current folder -mxnet use mxnet -img\filter IMG\FILTER end string for images to run on channel axis CHANNEL AXIS axis of image which corres ponds to image channels z_axis Z_AXIS axis of image which corresponds to Z dimension chan CHAN channel to segment; 0: GRAY, 1: RED, 2: GREEN, 3: BLUE.
+De- fault: 0 chan2 CHAN2 nuclear channel (if cyto, optional); 0: NONE, 1: RED, 2: GREEN, 3: BLUE.
+Default: 0 invert invert grayscale channel all_channels use all channels in image if using own model and images with special channels model arguments: -nclasses NCLASSES if running unet, choose 2 or 3; if training omni, choose 4; standard Cellpose uses 3 algorithm arguments: -flow\threshold FLOW\THRESHOLD flow error threshold, 0 turns off this optional QC step.
+Default: 0.4 output arguments: -save\png save masks as png and outlines as text file for ImageJ -save\tif save masks as tif and outlines as text file for ImageJ -no\npy suppress saving of npy -savedir SAVEDIR folder to which segmentation results will be saved (defaults to input image directory) -dir\above save output folders adjacent to image folder instead of inside it (off by default) -in\folders flag to save output in folders (off by default) -save\flows whether or not to save RGB images of flows when masks are saved (disabled by default) -save\outlines whether or not to save RGB outline images when masks are saved (disabled by default) -save\ncolor whether or not to save minimal "n-color" masks (disabled by default -save\txt flag to enable txt outlines for ImageJ (disabled by default)